AllanWang/Frost-for-Facebook/README.md

 * Native image viewer and downloader via long press
 * Reactive based loading
 * The transparency of open sourced development

+For testers and users without a play store account, test builds can be found [here](https://github.com/AllanWang/Frost-for-Facebook-APK-Builder/releases).
+Note that these builds occur for every commit, including unstable ones.
+You can find the release numbers for the master branch under the [Travis](https://travis-ci.org/AllanWang/Frost-for-Facebook/branches).
+Those builds are likely more stable as they are pushed out to the alpha stream on the play store.